Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 Looks at potential miscoding/misclassification of diabetes/diabetes type, including:
 * Those coded as Type 1:
-    * With no prescriptions for insulin
+    * With no prescriptions for insulin (could look further at type of insulin e.g. must have basal and bolus; for NDA they exclude from Type 1 if long-acting insulin only)
-    * With insulin but also taking an OHA other than metformin/SGLT2-inhibitor
+    * With insulin but also taking an OHA other than metformin/SGLT2-inhibitor (as per NDA)
     * With more than 3 years between diagnosis and initiating insulin treatment
 * Those coded as Type 2:
     * With less than 6 months between diagnosis and initiating insulin treatment